Integrate with the Canonical Observability Stack

 Integration approaches

-There are 2 possible integration approaches depending on your networking / deployment setup setup:
+There are 2 possible integration approaches depending on your networking / deployment setup:

-1. If you are able to send metrics and logs directly to the observability platform components follow the Integrate Livepatch with COS-Lite through Grafana-Agent section.
+1. If you want to send metrics and logs directly to the observability platform components follow the Integrate Livepatch with COS-Lite Directly section.
+This approach is possible in scenarios where Livepatch and COS are deployed in the same K8s cluster or if Livepatch is deployed on machines.

-2. If you prefer using a telemetry collector component follow the Integrate Livepatch with COS-Lite through Grafana-Agent section
+2. If you prefer using a telemetry collector component follow the Integrate Livepatch with COS-Lite through Grafana-Agent section.
+This approach is appropriate if COS and Livepatch are deployed in separate K8s clusters.

 Dashboards, Logs and Metrics Integration

-Assuming you deployed the COS-Lite bundle in model cos-model with user admin, use the following commands to integrate Livepatch by means of an application offer.
+Assuming the COS-Lite stack is deployed in a separate Juju model to Livepatch, with user admin, use the following commands to integrate COS and Livepatch with application offers.

 Note that in order for this approach to be functional, Prometheus must be able to reach Livepatch server’s /metrics endpoint.
 This may not be possible if Livepatch and COS are deployed in two separate Kubernetes clusters for example, in which case see the approach integrating with Grafana-agent to push metrics instead.
-Logs are usually less problematic as they are a push based system and can take either approach.
+Logs do not face this issue as they are a push based system and can take either approach.

 juju integrate livepatch-server admin/cos-model.grafana-dashboards